 Many times people may not call their past negative experiences trauma (whether they be circumstantial, natural, intentional or not).
 It is difficult, even by professionals, to define what is a traumatic experience and what is not because people will often react to the same experience differently.
-For others, they are able to easily identify traumatic experiences of their past.
+For others, they are able to easily identify traumatic experiences of their past and have a clear understanding of how it is impacting them in the present.
 Although, no two people have the exact same reaction to trauma, many do experience similar symptoms.

 - Depressive symptoms and/or anxious symptoms